 At each slope taking part, a course will be set and marked*.
-Then approximately once per month, the NSSA will run 2-3 sessions at the slope on the same day.
+Then at least twice per term, the NSSA will run 2-3 sessions at the slope on the same day.
 Sessions will be 1.5-2 hours long and include coaching.

 During each session, a small group of racers (number dependent on rules of the slope etc.) will attend and run training with our coaches, course inspection and 3 timed runs.
 These timed runs will be recorded and used for the final results (fastest run to count) – likely to be around summer half term.

 Results for both teams and individuals will be available on our website and likely on GBski, updated after each session.

 The current plan is to have a virtual prizegiving after Summer half term and invite the higher placed teams and individuals to a league finals during the latter half of the summer term.

 *Due to the need for the course to be the same and marked, the leagues will take place on dry slopes only.

 Can I take part in more than one date/venue?

 Absolutely!
 It ia possible for anyone or any school to take part any whatever venues they wish and as many times as they wish.
 However, only their fastest time at each venue will count for the final result at that venue.